Vegan Lemon Curd

 I used caster sugar (also known as superfine sugar) but granulated will work fine too.
-I’d recommend not using coconut sugar as it will alter the flavor and the color of the finished curd.
+I’d recommend not using coconut sugar as it will alter the flavour and the colour of the finished curd.

 120ml or 1/2 a cup.

 It’s important to use fresh lemon juice here, not the kind that comes in a bottle.
-You need fresh lemons in order to get the true flavor.
+You need fresh lemons in order to get the true flavour.

 When measuring my lemon juice for this recipe, 120ml ended up being around 4 lemons worth of juice.

 Grate the zest off of 1 medium-sized lemon.
-You can use 2 if you’re feeling fancy but I found that using just 1 gives plenty of flavor.
+You can use 2 if you’re feeling fancy but I found that using just 1 gives plenty of flavour.

-Cornstarch is also known as corn flour in the UK.
+Cornflour is also known as cornstarch in the US.